jnstockley/AddressBookREST/README.md

 # AddressBookREST

+## Version 3.0
+I have just released Version 3.0!
+This version took longer to come then expexted.
+The main reason this took a while was becuase I had to convert the application to a springboot application rather then just maven.
+This version has added support for swagger documentation.
+To learn how to access read below!

 ## Version 3.0b1
 I have released a pre-relase version of version 3.0 under the releases tab.
 This version has improvements and feature changes.
 To learn more visit the released tab!